Kenneth Cockrel Sr.: City Council

 In 1977, Ken Cockrel was elected to a seat on the Detroit Common Council as an "independent socialist."
-A number of the community members, volunteers, and his close political allies who worked on his Ccouncil campaign formed an organization known as the Detroit Alliance for a Rational Economy (DARE).
-This organizations served as a research team that helped brief Cockrel on topics like tax abatements for wealthy developers and corporations and public health.
+A number of the community members, volunteers, and his close political allies who worked on his Council campaign formed an organization known as the Detroit Alliance for a Rational Economy (DARE).
+This organization served as a research team that helped brief Cockrel on topics like tax abatements for wealthy developers and corporations and public health.
 DARE also served as a mass political force that called for strong community control of the most basic urban institutions.
 Using this arm of his political network for support and mobilizing power, Cockrel often stood out as a lone voice pushing back against Mayor Coleman Young's collaborations with wealthy developers while supporting his efforts to stamp out police brutality and corruption.
-His close comrade and campaign manager, Sheila Murphy, became his Chief of Staff.
+His close comrade and campaign manager, Sheila Murphy, became his chief of staff.
 Ken Cockrel had become the most well-known and influential radical in the city, respected, even by his adversaries, for his intellect, rapid-fire eloquence and passionate commitment to fighting inequity and injustice.

+In 1980 a documentary called "Taking Back Detroit", directed by Stephen Lighthill, was released which examined the efforts of Cockrel and Recorder's Court Judge Justin Ravitz.

 Disillusioned at his inability to use his Council position to improve conditions in the city, he decided not to run for re-election in 1981; he would serve on the Council until 1982.
 According to then Michigan Supreme Court Justice and eventual Mayor of Detroit, Dennis Archer, Ken had a great deal of respect for Mayor Coleman Young even though they were political adversaries on a number of economic and social issues; he states in a media appearance in May 1989 that Sheila Cockrel indicated that the week Ken died, they were having dinner with Coleman Young.